swarbler/bestof/tech/pc-builds/cpu-and-gpu.md

 > If ASRock Steel Legend is out of stock, the Gigabyte B650 Aorus Elite AX V2 is a good alternative

-> The RX 7900 GRE sits in between RX 7800 XT and RX 7900 XT and is a very good value
+> The RX 7900 GRE sits in between 7800 XT and 7900 XT and is a quite a good value if you can find it for just over the price of the 7800 XT

 ## Best for Gaming Battlestations